 Spice Up Training with a Few New Commands

 As you take users through the training process you can throw in a new command every so often in a context that makes sense.
 Here are a few examples you could use:

 |When you’re ready to print||Mention that the QPRINT command could save keystrokes and time and illustrate the use of it after the users have mastered basic print/plot functions.|

 |When editing layers||Take time to show the users how the EXPLORER command gives them access to all the editable parameters in their drawing – not just layers.
 Most users I’ve trained say, “Oh, that’s different but I really like having everything on one screen!”|

 |When taking a break||Show the users an example of BLOCKIFY just so they see the capabilities.
 While they may not deal with a bunch of exploded blocks every day, they will save tons of time using BLOCKIFY when they do.|

 Again, these are only a few suggestions.
-The main point I find is to introduce new features gradually rather than overwhelming users with a bunch of new commands at the start.
-I’ve found that once users see what is available, they’ll start digging into BricsCAD’s command vocabulary independently and find applications I’d never thought of.
+The main point is to introduce new features gradually rather than overwhelming users with a bunch of new commands at the start.
+I’ve found that once users see what is available, they’ll start digging into BricsCAD’s command vocabulary independently and find applications I’d never thought of demonstrating.

-I hope this 5-part series on how to manage the migration to BricsCAD has illustrated how you can use system tools, LISP and well-designed training to make the process easier for both you and your users.
-In the New Year we’ll continue to look at more features that CAD managers can leverage to make BricsCAD productive as well as digging into customization and programming topics.
+I hope this 5-part series on how to manage the migration to BricsCAD has illustrated how you can use system tools, LISP, and well-designed training to make the process easier for both you and your users.
+In future articles, we’ll continue to look at more features that CAD managers can leverage to make BricsCAD productive as well as digging into customization and programming topics.